seirl/42sh/doc/42shman.md

 -----------

-`42sh` is probably the best SHell on the Internet. `42sh` is an equivalent of 'bash -posix' meaning that it is intended to be a conformant implementation of the SHell and Utilies portion of the IEEE POSIX specification.
+`42sh` is probably the best SHell on the Internet. `42sh` is an equivalent of 'bash --posix' meaning that it is intended to be a conformant implementation of the SHell and Utilies portion of the IEEE POSIX specification.

 Special built-in commands are available, the following are fully fonctionnal:
     - alias: define or display aliases
     - break: exit from while, fr or until loop
     - cd: change the working directory
     - echo: display a line of text
     - exec: execute comands and open, close or copy file descriptors
     - exit: cause the shell to exit
     - history: manipulate the history file
+    - rehash: rebuild the autocompletion cache
     - set: set options and positional parameters
     - source: evaluate a file or resource as a TCL script
     - unalias: remove alias definition
     - unset: unset options and positional parameters

 OPTIONS
 -------